-2019 Automobile Deduction KLimits and Expense Benefit Rates for Business
+2019 Automobile Deduction Limits and Expense Benefit Rates for Business

-On December 27, 2018, the Department of Finance Canada announced the income tax deduction limits and expense benefit rates that will apply in 2019 when using an automobile for business purposes.
+On December 27, 2018, the Department of Finance Canada announced the income automobile tax deduction limits and expense benefit rates that will apply in 2019 when using an automobile for business purposes.
 The following two changes are effective January 1, 2019;

 The rate used to determine the taxable benefit of employees relating to the personal portion of automobile operating expenses paid by their employer will increase 2 cents to 28 cents per kilometer.
-Individuals employed primarily in selling or leasing automobiles, the rate will increase to 25 cents per kilometer.
+Individuals employed primarily in selling or leasing automobiles, the mileage reimbursment rate will increase to 25 cents per kilometer.
 An additional benefit is calculated separately for the personal use of an employer-provided vehicle (standby charge).

-The following limits from 2018 (and earlier) will remain in place for 2019:
+The following vehicle deduction limits from 2018 (and earlier) will remain in place for 2019:

 - Capital cost of passenger vehicles for capital cost allowance purposes remains at $30,000 (plus applicable sales taxes);